Taxi StdLib

 declare extension function <T,A> fold(collection: T[], initial: A, callback: (T,A) -> A):A

-Iterates over a collection, combining elements to produce a single accumulated result.
+Iterates over a collection, combining elements with an accumulator to produce a single result.

 model Entry {